WHAT DOES SOMEONE WORKING IN THE MECHATRONICS INDUSTRY DO?

 - up to 16 graduation credits

-- a portfolio of actual projects designed and built
+- a portfolio of student-designed and built projects

 - students participate in Regional VEX competitions